fernandoramacciotti/TOTVS-Labs-DataScientist-Challenge/README.md

 2. Historical median
 3. Facebook's prophet package for automatic time series forecasting.

-A holdout period of 2 days was used to validate the model.
+A holdout period of 2 days was used to validate the model, using Mean Squared Error (MSE).
+The average of the three forecasts was weighted by the inverse of validation MSE of each model.